thescientress/web-dev/index.md

 <small>
 <a href="https://dacade.org/ae-dev-101/introduction">Online Course from Dacade.org</a><br>
 Check out the highly recommended æternity 101 course on Dacade, a peer learning platform.
-Courses are free, a certificate will be given and you earn 75 USD on completion.
+Courses are free and you will be given a certificate upon completion.
 </small>

 </div>